Last Updated on August 20, 2023 by Louisa

 The Groundhog Day reverse harem theme is not common, which makes Devil’s Day Party quite unique.

-The book that immediately springs to mind is Punk 57 by Penelope Douglas.
+The most similar book that immediately springs to mind is Punk 57 by Penelope Douglas.
 It’s similar in that it’s an enemies to lovers story about a young high school girl falling in love with a bully.

 If you’ve read Punk 57, then this would be a great option to read next, as it’s similar but still different enough to keep you interested.